Using the Winter Sowing Technique with Vegetables

 Spinach after transplanting mid-April

-My trials for winter sown containers out in the open proved only 7-14 days of a gain from planting directly into the soil.
-That may be worth it to some; to each their own.
+My trials for winter sown containers out in the open showed 7-14 days of earlier germination and sustained growth compared to planting directly into the soil.
+My seeds started in winter sown containers under either a cold frame or low tunnel for an additional layer of protection were 10-20 days ahead.
+That time gained may be worth it to some; to each their own.
 That’s what makes gardening so fun—you get to decide!

 *I usually sow varieties below in Winter Sown Containers